Edward Mulberry Hodder, M.D. 1810 - 1878

 He was also the medical school representative on the board of the Toronto General Hospital which stood in Cabbagetown facing Gerrard Street between Sumach and Sackville streets, from 1856 to 1913 (the building was demolished in the early 1920s).

-Dr. Hodder was president and chair of many medical associations.
+Dr. Hodder was President and Chair of many medical associations.

 He was a respected medical practitioner.
-But let’s remember that medicine still had to develop further and Hodder did took part in sometimes weird and dangerous experiments.
+But let’s remember that medicine still had to develop further and Hodder took part in sometimes weird and dangerous experiments.
 For example, during the cholera epidemic of 1854, he made transfusions of milk into the veins of some patients!…

 Dr Hodder was one of the early occupants of this Georgian style house on Spruce Street, just a few doors west of the medical school.